yongzx/GSoC-2019-FrameNet/Documentation - Generating Embeddings for FrameNet Lexical Units.md

-# Documentation of Generating Embeddings for FrameNet Lexical Units
+# Generating Embeddings for FrameNet Lexical Units

 I generated the BERT embeddings for FrameNet lexical units using the natural language processing `flair` library.